 The Giro Xar is a very lightweight half shell mountain bike helmet, which is both comfortable and well ventilated.
 Its visor is small and not as adjustable as many of the other helmets we tested.
 It has a very trim, yet secure adjustment system which helps keep the weight down.

-All of our testers found the Roc Loc 5 retention band to be free of pressure points or hair pulling.
+The Roc Loc 5 retention band is free of pressure points or hair pulling.

 The Xar works well with almost any sunglasses, including big shield style ones since it has less temporal area coverage.
 A few of the helmets in our test which sit low on the head and have increased temporal coverage interfered with larger and wider sunglasses.
-This is somewhat head and face shape dependent, but many of our testers found that the Xar worked much better with large sunglasses than the Bell Super or Troy Lee A1.
+This is somewhat head and face shape dependent, the Xar worked much better with large sunglasses than the Bell Super or Troy Lee A1.

 The Xar uses Giro's flagship Roc Loc 5 retention system, which is also found on many of Giro's high end road helmets.
 This generation of the Roc Loc consists of a very trimmed down band and a small, yet adequately powerful click wheel.
 In our test we often wore multiple helmets on the same day and sometimes found the wheel a little harder to locate with full finger gloves than with other larger click wheels.
 We don't think this would be a continued problem for most people who just own one mountain helmet, since you would become more familiar with the size and location of the click wheel.
 If you already own one of Giro's road helmets, like the Aeon, Atmos or Savant, then the Roc Loc 5 wheel will feel very familiar to you.